epinowcast/epinowcast/README.md

 Here we see that the model is underestimating the incidence of hospitalisations that were ultimately reported.
-There are a range of potential reasons for this with the first being that the process model does not fully capture the trend or day of the week periodicity evident in the data.
-See our case study vignettes for ideas on how deal with these issues.
+There are a range of potential reasons for this, the first being that the process model does not fully capture the trend or day of the week periodicity present in the data.
+See our case study vignettes for ideas on how deal with such issues.

 ## Citation

-If using `epinowcast` in your work please consider citing it using the following,
+If you use `epinowcast` in your work, please consider citing it using the following,

     #> To cite package 'epinowcast' in publications use:
     #>